How to Take Equity Out of Your Home

 Restructuring your original mortgage with refinancing can help you lock in lower interest rates or change your repayment terms to either increase or reduce monthly payments as you prefer.
 When your refinanced mortgage loan is for a greater amount than you owe on the original home mortgage, you have the ability to “cash-out” the additional funds.
 Your ability to obtain cash-out refinancing will largely depend on the amount of equity you already have in the home, which will increase the amount of cash you can receive.

-Discover Home Loans offers a Mortgage Refinance that allows you to take out $35,000 to $200,000 with fixed rates from 3.99% - 11.99% APR*.
+Discover Home Loans offers a Mortgage Refinance that allows you to take out $35,000 to $300,000 with low, fixed rates.
 Unlike many conventional cash out refinances, Discover’s refinance comes with zero origination fees, zero application fees, zero appraisal fees, and zero cash due at closing.

 3. Compare home equity lenders and rates